goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - $d^\pi(s)$ is the discounted state visitation distribution under policy π
 - $A^\pi(s,a)$ is the advantage function under policy π

-**Key insight**: This function uses importance sampling to estimate how well policy π' would perform using data collected from policy π.
+This function uses importance sampling to estimate how well policy π' would perform using data collected from policy π.

-The Trust Region Constraint

 The theoretical foundation comes from this crucial bound (proven in the TRPO paper):